Armenian Americans Welcome Biden's Declaration of Genocide

-Armenian Americans welcomed the news Saturday that President Joe Biden formally declared the systematic killing and deportation of hundreds of thousands of their ancestors by Ottoman Empire forces in the early 1900s was “genocide,” saying the recognition by a sitting U.S. president was long overdue.
+Armenian Americans celebrated the news Saturday that President Joe Biden formally declared the systematic killing and deportation of hundreds of thousands of their ancestors by Ottoman Empire forces in the early 1900s was “genocide,” saying the recognition they spent decades fighting for was long overdue.

 “He's the first American president to have the guts to talk about it.
 I never understood why the U.S. waited this long when they knew the truth about what happened.
 It's amazing and I'm very happy he did what he did,” said Varoujan Kioudjian, 74.